The ' Patriotic Degree '

 Dress Code for the Fourth Degree

-Color Corp and Honor Guard members are to wear the same tuxedo guidelines, white tuxedo shirt guidelines listed above.
-With the addition of regalia, Color Corp and Honor Guard members wear their service baldric and the appropriate lapel pin for the Color Corp and Honor Guard.
+Color Corp and Honor Guard members are to wear the same black tuxedo outfit, white tuxedo shirt and white gloves as listed above with the addition of 'authorized' regalia pieces.
+Color Corp and Honor Guard members are to wear their service baldric and the 'authorized' lapel pin of the Color Corp and Honor Guard.
+'Approved' Officer jewels and mini-jewels from previous offices are allowed to be worn in proper display.